17451k/clade/README.rst

 Configuration
 =============

-There is a bunch of options that can be changed to alter the behaviour of various tools available in Clade.
-If you execute these tools from the command line (tools like *clade-cc*, *clade-callgraph*, *clade-cmd-graph*, and so on), then the configuration can be passed via the "-c" option like this:
+There is a bunch of options that can be changed to alter the behaviour of the *clade* command.
+The configuration can be passed via the "-c" option like this:

 .. code-block:: bash

-    $ clade-cc -c conf.json cmds.txt
+    $ clade -c conf.json make

 where *conf.json* is a json file with some configuration options: